OKLAHOMA SOCIETY OF CERTIFIED PUBLIC ACCOUNTANTS BY-LAWS

 MEETINGS OF MEMBERS

-4.2 SPECIAL MEETINGS: Special meetings may be called by the Chairman or shall be called when requested by a petition signed by at least six directors or by fifty members in good standing as determined by the official records of the Society.
+4.2 SPECIAL MEETINGS: Special meetings may be called by the Chair or shall be called when requested by a petition signed by at least six directors or by fifty members in good standing as determined by the official records of the Society.
 Directors shall be eligible to sign the member petition.

 4.3 TIME, PLACE AND AGENDA: The annual meeting of the members shall be held within seventy-five days after the close of the fiscal year.
 The Board of Directors shall designate the time, place and agenda for the annual meeting.
-The Chairman shall designate the time, place and agenda for all special meetings.
-When the Chairman calls a special meeting pursuant to petition, the meeting shall be held within sixty days after receipt of the petition.
+The Chair shall designate the time, place and agenda for all special meetings.
+When the Chair calls a special meeting pursuant to petition, the meeting shall be held within sixty days after receipt of the petition.
 The agenda and notice of the meeting shall include the matters set forth in the petition.
 At special meetings, no other business shall be transacted other than that which pertains to the purpose stated in the notice.

 4.4 NOTICE OF MEETING: Notice of time, place and agenda of every meeting of the members shall be provided by the Secretary to each member at the member's last known address as reflected in the official records of the Society.
 The notice shall be provided not less than twenty or more than forty days before the annual meeting and not less than ten or more than forty days before any special meeting.